 Mission: We identify the questions Christian teenagers are asking and being asked and then provide scientifically evidenced, historically accurate, philosophically astute, and Biblically faithful answers to those questions.

-Vision: We envision a world where Christianity is seen as scientifically, historically, and philosophically plausible and all Christian teenagers leave home and enter college equipped with good reasons for their hope in the gospel (1 Peter 3:15) and "intellectual skepticism" is no longer counted among the top reasons young people are leaving the church.
+Vision: We envision a world where Christian teenagers leave home and enter college equipped with good reasons for their hope in Jesus (1 Peter 3:15) and "intellectual skepticism" is no longer counted among the top reasons young people are leaving the church.

 Values: We Value…

 Parents and Pastors Who Lead the Way.
 Parents and pastors should be the primary influencers in a young Christian's life.
-As a partnering ministry, we supplement your critical work of shepherding and discipleship with specialized seminars, summer camps, and small groups.
+As a partnering ministry, we supplement your critical work of parenting and shepherding with specialized seminars, summer camps, and small groups.